Oatmeal Cranberry Cookies

 How could I not go for the chocolate chip cookies?

-Or even the really delicious looking ones with macadamia nuts in it?
+Or even the really good-looking ones with macadamia nuts in it?

 Nope, it’s none of those.

-So in honor of oatmeal cookies, here’s a scrumptious recipe with dried cranberries in it.
+So, in honor of oatmeal cookies, here’s a delicious recipe for oatmeal cookies with dried cranberries.